 Historical NMR shift predictions and bibliography

 This is an overview of errors achieved by various nuclear magnetic resonance (NMR) shift prediction methods over time.
-This list is restricted to small organic molecules, e. g. protein NMR prediction papers are not considered.
+This list is restricted to solution NMR of small organic molecules, e. g. protein or solid NMR prediction papers are not considered.
 Previous versions of this table were published in Prediction of chemical shift in NMR: a review and Nuclear Magnetic Resonance and Artificial Intelligence.
-The table and the image have been compiled by Stefan Kuhn, with help from Nils Schlörer and others.
+The table and the image have been compiled by Stefan Kuhn , with help from Nils Schlörer and others.
 Any additions (new papers, new nuclei) are welcome.
 This also serves as a shift prediction bibliography.

 As explained in the papers, the figures need to be considered with care.
 In particular, the issue of training and test sets and their influence on the results needs to be considered.
 Also note: